kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

 Based on the default and custom filters, you get the desired output for each `LogPipeline`.

-This approach assures a managed buffer management and isolation of pipelines, while keeping flexibility on customizations.
+This approach assures a reliable buffer management and isolation of pipelines, while keeping flexibility on customizations.

 ### Telemetry Operator